KarlK90/CPPG-Presentation/slides/presentation.md

 ## Agenda

-Common Sources of Errors and Maintainability Pitfalls Reasoning about a solution
+Errors and Maintainability Pitfalls
+Reasoning about a solution
-History of C++ Versions
+History of C++ Standards

+—

-The Goals of the C++ Core Guidelines
+Goals and Overview of C++ Core Guidelines
-Short Overview of the Categories
 **Applied Examples**

+—

 Tools
 Conclusion
-Q & A
+Q&A

 ---